ferrance/open-scales-project/zt-0640/readme.md

 The depth of the holes should be at least 1mm greater than the thickness of the scales.

+For the alignment holes to work, you need a piece of spoilboard and it needs to stay in the same spot the entire time.

 The first pass mills the back side of the scale and mills the to holes used for positioning.
 This is quick and easy.
 Position the tool over where the left hole should be and run the gcode.
 I use a 2mm mill here.